andrewphiri/Nkhuku_Management/README.md

 # Nkhuku Management - Android App

-Welcome to Nkhuku Management, your ultimate broiler management companion, designed to streamline the process of rearing broilers efficiently.
+Welcome to Nkhuku Management, your ultimate poultry management companion, designed to streamline the process of rearing broilers, layers, village chickens efficiently.
 This README provides an overview of the app's functionality, setup instructions, and details regarding unit and instrumented tests.

 ## Features